linkml/linkml-map/README.md

 - A top level `TransformationSpecification` class contains:
    - Zero or more `ClassDerivation` objects, specifying how to map to a class, containing:
        - Zero or more `SlotDerivation` objects, specifying how to map to a slot, containing:
-   - Zero or more `EnumDerivation` objects, specifying how to map permissable values.
+   - Zero or more `EnumDerivation` objects, specifying how to map permissible values.

 See the [generated docs](https://linkml.github.io/linkml-transformer/)